-JEFFERSON SCIENCE FELLOWSHIP PROGRAM
+JEFFERSON SCIENCE FELLOWSHIPS

-Recognizing this need, on October 8, 2003, the Secretary of State announced the Jefferson Science Fellowship (JSF) program at the U.S. Department of State, establishing a new model for engaging the American academic science, technology, engineering, and medical communities in the formulation and implementation of U.S. foreign policy and international development programming.
-The JSF program is administered by the National Academies of Sciences, Engineering, and Medicine and is supported through a partnership between the U.S. academic community, professional scientific societies, the U.S. Department of State and USAID.
+Recognizing this need, on October 8, 2003, the Secretary of State announced the Jefferson Science Fellowships as an innovative model for engaging the American academic science, technology, engineering, and medical communities in U.S. foreign policy and international development.
+The JSFs are administered by the National Academies of Sciences, Engineering, and Medicine and supported by the U.S. Department of State and the U.S. Agency for International Development (USAID).